WordPress/wordcamp.org/.docker/readme.md

     docker-compose exec wordcamp.db bash
     ```

-    here
-    `wordcamp.db` is the name of docker service running MySQL server
+    `wordcamp.db` is the name of docker service running MySQL server.

 1. To view `nginx` and `php-logs` use:
     ```bash
     docker-compose logs -f --tail=100 wordcamp.test
     ```

-    here

-    `-f` flag is used for consistently following the logs.
+    The `-f` flag is used for consistently following the logs.
 Omit this to only dump the logs in terminal.

-    `--tail=100` flag is used to view only last `100` lines of log.
+    The `--tail=100` flag is used to view only last `100` lines of log.
 Omit this if you'd like to see the entire log since docker started.

-    `wordcamp.test` is the name of the docker service which is running `nginx` and `php`
+    `wordcamp.test` is the name of the Docker service which is running `nginx` and `php`

-    Similarly, to view MySQL server logs (note: this does not show MySQL queries made by application, these are just server logs), use:
+    Similarly, to view MySQL server logs, use:

     ```bash
     docker-compose logs -f --tail=100 wordcamp.db
     ```

-    here
+    Note that this does not show MySQL queries made by application, these are just server logs.

-    `wordcamp.db` is the name of docker service which is running MySQL server.
+    `wordcamp.db` is the name of Docker service which is running MySQL server.

 Once the Docker instance has started, you can visit [2014.seattle.wordcamp.test](https://2014.seattle.wordcamp.test) to view a sample WordCamp site.
 WordCamp central would be [central.wordcamp.test](https://central.wordcamp.test).
 You can also visit [localhost:1080](localhost:1080) to view the MailCatcher dashboard.